How to get from Cancun to Mexico City: 3 Best Options

 👍🏼 Which Airline should you choose?

-Living in Mexico I have tried different airlines and my favorite is without a double Aeromexico even if sometimes it’s a bit more expensive, but worth the money.
+Living in Mexico, I have tried different airlines and my favorite is without a doubt Aeromexico, even if sometimes it’s a bit more expensive, but it’s worth the money.

 However, sometimes I choose based on the best schedule.
 If you want to go for the cheapest, Vivaerobus is the one you should pick.

-Volaris is another option too.
-What I usually do is go to Google Flight and see what options I get and then book directly from the airline site.
+Volaris is another option, too.
+What I usually do is go to Google Flights to see what options I get, then book directly on the airline’s site.

-I notice that when it comes to airlines if you book on a third-party site and then you need to ask for a refund or solve a problem, it can be a nightmare.
+I notice that when it comes to airlines, if you book on a third-party site and then need to request a refund or resolve a problem, it can be a nightmare.

 👍🏼 Best time to book your flight to Mexico City